magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37779-unable-to-add-configurable-product-to-cart-via-graphql.md

 ## Issue

-It is impossible to add configurable product to cart when website id is not equal to the store id.
+It is impossible to add configurable product to cart when website ID is not equal to the store ID.

 <ins>Prerequisites</ins>:
-Have a second website, store and store view where website ID is not equaled store ID.
+Have a second website, store and store view where website ID is not equale to the store ID.

 <ins>Steps to reproduce</ins>: